StackUp-Digital/Artemis-11ty-Starter-Tailwind/README.md

 Feel free modify the configuration file as you see fit.
 Additional API information can be retrieved on the [Mix Documentation](https://laravel-mix.com/docs/6.0/installation)

-## Using Netlify Dev
+## Using Netlify Dev for Serverless Functions

-The holding page uses a netlify function as part of an integration we have created with the Klaviyo API.
-To work with this function locally we would advise using Netlify's CLI tool.
+This starter kit has been developed with the ability to create Netlify Functions for serverless tasks.
+To develop functions locally, we would advise using Netlify's CLI tool.

 Start by installing the cli tool globally: